 Changes in the APE or modifications to work proposed within the APE will prompt review of the subject location(s) for historic properties.
-The review will include archeological survey as specified in the TRC CRMP (2021) in addition to completion of a files search that will include previous survey data through New York CRIS and may be supplemented with local assessor records, historic topographic maps, historic aerial images, Sanborn Fire Insurance and other historic maps, and other resources as available.
+The review will include archeological survey as specified in the CRMP (TRC 2021) in addition to completion of a files search that will include previous survey data through New York CRIS and may be supplemented with local assessor records, historic topographic maps, historic aerial images, Sanborn Fire Insurance and other historic maps, and other resources as available.

-Properties are typically considered to hold historic potential when they meet or exceed 50 years of age.
+Project may elect to consider the historic potential when they meet or exceed 50 years of age.
 The Project may elect to consider the historic potential of properties approaching this age threshold to accommodate anticipated construction horizons.
 The Project will complete a survey evaluation for properties that meet or exceed the age threshold for historic potential, have no existing determination of NRHP eligibility or a determination ten or more years old, and may be affected by project activities.
-The evaluation will be completed by a cultural resource specialist who meets or exceeds the Secretary of the Interior's Professional Qualification Standards (SOI Standards) in a discipline appropriate for the subject site; archeological sites will be evaluated by professionals who meet or exceed the SOI Standards in the area of archeology; architectural and landscape sites will be evaluated by professionals who meet or exceeds applicable SOI Standards.
-Survey information will be input into the New York CRIS system prior to submission of annual reports on January 10 of each calendar year this agreement is in effect.
+The evaluation will be completed by a cultural resource specialist who meets or exceeds the Secretary of the Interior's Professional Qualification Standards (SOI Standards) in a discipline appropriate for the subject site; archeological sites will be evaluated by professionals who meet or exceed the SOI Standards in the area of archeology; architectural and landscape sites will be evaluated by professionals who meet or exceed the SOI Standards in the area of Architectural History.
+Survey evaluations will be subject to quality assurance review by a professional other than the author(s) who meets or exceeds applicable SOI Standards.
+Survey information will be input into the New York CRIS system prior to submission of annual reports on January 10 of each calendar year the agreement is in effect.